gremlin97/Regulating-UCC-using-hashgraph/README.md

 ## FAQS

 q1.
-Is vid generated same for number after first time? q2.
-Does trx of oap to tap also be included? q3. does accessing of data for pref also should be recorded? q3.
-Should message be also encrypted?
+Is vid generated same for number after first time? <br>
+q2.
+Does trx of oap to tap also be included? <br>
+q3. does accessing of data for pref also should be recorded? <br>
+q3.
+Should message be also encrypted? <br>

 ## Data structures